grub4dos/ntloader/README.md

 ### GRUB 2 (< 2.12)

 `ntloader` and `initrd.cpio` must be on **the same ESP partition**.
-In UEFI, the chainloader command should be used to load `ntloader` and pass the path to `initrd.cpio` to it.
+In UEFI, the `chainloader` command should be used to load `ntloader` and pass the path to `initrd.cpio` to it.
+:warning: GRUB 2 cannot properly handle command lines containing non-ASCII characters, so file names must not include non-ASCII characters.

 ```
 menuentry "Boot Windows NT6+ WIM" {